The Dangers of Free VPNs

 Free VPN Security Investigations

-As well as investigating the ownership of free VPN services, we also undertook a huge study of the security of the top 150 free VPN apps in the Google Play Store.
-Using this data, we created the Free VPN Risk Index.
+As well as investigating the ownership of free VPN services, we also undertook a months-long study of the security of the 100 most popular free VPN apps on the Google Play Store, published in June 2024.

 After formally notifying Google of our findings and requesting action to raise standards in the category, we conducted a full update six months later to determine whether the situation had improved.